Skip to main content

 womens rights

 The Civil Rights movement of the 1960s was influenced by the fight for women's suffrage, which itself grew out of radical antislavery movements around the Civil War.
+National Park Service

 But that new generation of feminists pursued a different, more militant agenda in the latter half of the twentieth century.
-No doubt their reorientation owed much to the dynamics of their own lived experiences in postwar America, but since much of its leadership at that point had come of age during the Movement years, and in fact many had been witnesses to or active in that Movement, it is likely that they found resonances there in what was transpiring around them.
+No doubt their reorientation owed much to the dynamics of their own lived experiences in postwar America, but since much of its leadership at that point had come of age during the movement years, and in fact many had been witnesses to or active in that movement, it is likely that they found resonances there in what was transpiring around them.

-As the experiences of Ella Baker and other activists show, the Movement itself was not free of gender biases, but this, too, could and did become an inspiration for feminist activism.
+As the experiences of Ella Baker and other activists show, the movement itself was not free of gender biases, but this, too, could and did become an inspiration for feminist activism.
 Certainly some of the black women activists coming of age during the Civil Rights Movement drew on those experiences to give shape to a black feminist agenda.

-Probably the most immediate and direct influence of the Movement was on the student rebellions during the 1960s on college campuses across the nation, black as well as white.
+Probably the most immediate and direct influence of the movement was on the student rebellions during the 1960s on college campuses across the nation, black as well as white.

 Probably the most immediate and direct influence of the Movement was on the student rebellions during the 1960s on college campuses across the nation, black as well as white.
-In these cases, the links to Movement activists are often clear and direct.
+In these cases, the links to movement activists are often clear and direct.
 The first of these student movements emerged at the University of California at Berkeley in September 1964, just a month after the Mississippi Challenge at the Democratic national convention.

-Mario Savio, a leader of the Berkeley Free Speech Movement, had only recently returned from the Mississippi Freedom Summer project when he rose on December 2, 1964, to urge Berkeley students gathered on Sproul Plaza to take direct action to force the university to address their grievances concerning the very character and purpose of their education.
+Mario Savio, a leader of the Berkeley Free Speech movement, had only recently returned from the Mississippi Freedom Summer project when he rose on December 2, 1964, to urge Berkeley students gathered on Sproul Plaza to take direct action to force the university to address their grievances concerning the very character and purpose of their education.
 In his audience were several others who had endured the same harrowing experiences in Mississippi that summer as he had.
 Just months later a parallel student movement emerged at Howard University, the unwitting incubator of field workers for SNCC and CORE earlier in that decade.

 mario savio